dujanhung/evtsbx-api-doc/enum/block_type.md

 <code>es.MultiBlock.Type</code> enum
 </h2>

+a full list of block types from "Evertech Sandbox" in Lua.

 >[!CAUTION]
 >when using `es.CreateMultiBlock()` , don't create blocks that goes outside <b><a>the list of default unlocked items</a></b>, because it's listed as <i>illegal</i> acts of shoplifting or ADs prevention.